Keir Hardie: MP for West Ham South

 Hardie was invited to stand in West Ham South in 1892, a working-class seat in Essex (now Greater London).
 The Liberals decided not to field a candidate, but at the same time not to offer Hardie any assistance.
-Competing against the Conservative Party candidate, Hardie won by 5,268 votes to 4,036.
+Competing against the Conservative Party candidate, Major George Banes, Hardie won by 5,268 votes to 4,036.
 He was variously described as the Labour or "Liberal and Labour" candidate.

 Upon taking his seat on 3 August 1892, Hardie refused to wear the "parliamentary uniform" of black frock coat, black silk top hat and starched wing collar that other working-class MPs wore.
-Instead, Hardie wore a plain tweed suit, a red tie and a deerstalker.
-Although the deerstalker hat was the correct and matching apparel for his suit, he was nevertheless lambasted in the press, and was accused of wearing a flat cap, headgear associated with the common working man; "cloth cap in Parliament".
+Instead, Hardie wore a plain tweed suit, a red tie and a deerstalker hat.
+Although the deerstalker was the correct and matching apparel for his suit, he was nevertheless lambasted in the press, and was accused of wearing a flat cap, headgear associated with the common working man; a "cloth cap in Parliament".

 In Parliament, Hardie advocated a graduated income tax, free schooling, pensions, the abolition of the House of Lords and for women's right to vote.

 Independent Labour Party

 In 1893, Hardie and others formed the Independent Labour Party, an action that worried the Liberals, who were afraid that the ILP might, at some point in the future, win the working-class votes that they traditionally received.

-Hardie hit the headlines in 1894, when after an explosion at the Albion colliery in Cilfynydd near Pontypridd which killed 251 miners, he asked that a message of condolence to the relatives of the victims be added to an address of congratulations on the birth of a royal heir (the future Edward VIII).
-The request was refused and Hardie made a speech attacking the monarchy, which almost predicted the nature of the future king's marriage that led to his abdication.
+Hardie hit the headlines in 1894, when after an explosion at the Albion Colliery in Cilfynydd near Pontypridd which killed 251 miners, he asked that a message of condolence to the relatives of the victims be added to an address of congratulations on the birth of a royal heir (the future Edward VIII).
+The request was refused and Hardie made a speech in the House of Commons attacking the monarchy, which almost predicted the nature of the future king's marriage that led to his abdication.

-This speech in the House of Commons was highly controversial and contributed to the loss of his seat in 1895.
+This speech was highly controversial and contributed to the loss of his seat in 1895.